VeinDevTtv/vein-blackmarket/README.md

 1. Add the `vein-blackmarket` folder to your server's resources directory
 2. Add `start vein-blackmarket` to your server.cfg
-3. Ensure you have qb-core installed and running
+3. Ensure you have QBCore or QBox installed and running
+4. Configure your desired framework in the config.lua file
-4. Add the burner phone image to your inventory resource (if needed)
+5. Add the burner phone image to your inventory resource (if needed)
-5. Restart your server
+6. Restart your server

 ## Configuration